n1kdo/AntennaSwitchControl/readme.md

 Solutions "SixPak" which is a 2-radio, 6-antenna remote switch.

 Why IOT?
 That's really about WiFi.
-The board uses WiFi to connect to your network, which means that only power needs to be protected from Zeus, not 14 +/- wires.
+The board uses WiFi to connect to your network, which means that only the power leads need to be protected from Zeus, not 14 +/- wires.

 I have built matching "band-decoders" to interface with my Elecraft HF radios.
 The band decoders detect a band change on the radio and send a API request to